kakavi/metabase/docs/faq/setup/which-databases-does-metabase-support.md

-# Which databases does Metabase support?
+# Which databases does Kenga Analytics support?

-The following databases are officially supported by Metabase:
+The following databases are officially supported by Kenga Analytics:

 * BigQuery
 * Druid